 The IDEA Quality and Impact Working Group aims to explore the concept of "quality" in Development Education and support the development of good practice guidelines for the sector.
 Additionally it provides support to its members in developing skills relating to impact measurement and also promotes discussion within the sector on quality and impact.
 To get involved contact the convenor Mags Liddy.
 For more information on work carried out by the group, visit our Quality and Impact page

 Youth Task Group

 The IDEA Youth Task Group was established in February 2015 to feed into the Global Education Network Europe (GENE) Peer Review process for the Irish Aid Development Education Programme in Ireland.
-It is currently focusing on the proposed new Irish Aid Development Education strategy to be published in 2016.
+Since then it has continued to meet to respond to opportunities such as engaging on the Irish Aid Development Education Strategy 2017-2023.
 To get involved contact the convenor Valerie Duffy.